Home · Symptoms · Ice cream

 PortionLikely effect

-Trace / hidden amountMay still bother very sensitive people
+Trace / hidden amountMay still be worth noting for very sensitive people

-Small servingOften a symptom test rather than a safe default
+Small servingOften a cautious test rather than a default

-Regular servingHigher trigger risk during elimination
+Regular servingHigher-FODMAP pattern during elimination

 Lower-FODMAP alternatives